 When this happens repeatedly, you start to wonder “Is there something wrong with me?”
 “Am I grieving properly?”
 “Am I a bad Christian because I can’t latch on to God and the hope He gives?”
 If you are asking yourself these questions, please let me reassure you.
 There’s nothing wrong with you.
 As long as you’re not hurting yourself or others, whatever way you’re grieving is the correct way to grieve.
 You’re not a bad Christian, you’re just a Christian going through a difficult time.

 But it’s important to do the right things to help you negotiate through the grief minefield.
-Some of these things will be more obvious than others, like spending time with God.
+Some of these things will be more obvious than others.
 You need to find what works for you and not allow anyone to shame you because they feel like you’re not doing what you should be.
 I tried a grief support group and it ended up making me feel horrible, so I stopped going after a few weeks.
 And that’s ok.

 Here’s what works for me.
-I’ve been seeing a therapist at Meier Clinics once or twice a week since April.
+I’ve been seeing a psychologist once or twice a week since April.
 The therapists have a Christian worldview so I am free to incorporate my faith into my recovery.
-Second, I have a very good friend whose first husband committed suicide that has been a Godsend from the beginning.
+Second, I have a very good friend whose first husband died by suicide that has been a godsend from the beginning.
 Without her, I’m not sure I would be as far along with my grief as I am.
 Third, I have immersed myself in my relationship with God and stayed active in my church.
 I have received tremendous comfort from both.

 One thing that I do know is that grieving takes time.
 And time is a cruel mistress.
 There’s nothing you can do to speed her up or slow her down.
 I don’t have a crystal ball that will tell me when I will be more stable with my grief.
 If I did, I would want to fast-forward to that time because, frankly, grief is exhausting and it bleeds into every part of my life.
 And whether or not I’m ready, life moves on.
 There are still work tasks that need to be completed.
 It’s probably the tasks at home that are the most difficult.
 The leaves are starting to fall and at some point, I’m going to have to take care of that.
 It is typical for me to have a mound of laundry that needs to be done and for my dining room table to be piled up with stuff.
 And most weeks I have to make a choice.
 Am I going to go to work or am I going to get stuff done at home?
 I haven’t yet found a way to get both done in the same week.

 Lamentations 3:23 tells us that God’s mercies are new every morning and great is His faithfulness.
 Verses like this give me the hope I need to keep trying.
 To keep fighting.
 To keep seeking the fresh start I have been yearning for.
 To find my place in this world.
-The person that God has called me to be.
 And I’ll eventually get there.
-Probably not as quickly as I would like to, but it will happen in God’s timing which is always the right time.
+Probably not as quickly as I would like to, but it will happen.